black-null/tip_calculator/README.md

 # tip_calculator
-Learning fundamentals of Android Studio with Java / Views
+This project is purely for the purpose of learning fundamentals of Android Studio with Java / Views.